Victoire Pisa: 2011: four-year-old season

 On his first appearance as a four-year-old, Victoire Pisa started the 2/5 favourite for the Nakayama Kinen over nine furlongs on 27 February.
 He took the lead in the straight and won comfortably by two and a half lengths from Captain Thule.
 The colt was then sent to the United Arab Emirates to contest the Dubai World Cup at Meydan Racecourse on 26 March.
 The race was run over ten furlongs on a synthetic Tapeta footings surface and attracted runners from Britain, Ireland, South Africa, Saudi Arabia and the United States.
 Demuro restrained the colt in last place before moving up to join the leaders half a mile from the finish of a slowly run race.
 He took the lead in the straight and held off the challenge of his fellow Japanese challenger Transcend by half a length with Monterosso in third and Cape Blanco in fourth.
 Victoire Pisa became the first Japanese-trained horse to win the "world's richest race".
 The victory was an emotional one for the Japanese contingent, coming less than three weeks after the country had been struck by an earthquake and tsunami: Demuro returned to the winner's enclosure in tears, whilst Katsuhiko Sumii said that he felt that "the whole country was behind me."
 Victoire Pisa was sent to Europe again but did not contest any races after sustaining a series of leg injuries.

 Victoire Pisa returned to Japan at the end of the year but was unable to reproduce his early season form.
 He finished thirteenth behind Buena Vista in the Japan Cup and eighth behind Orfevre in the Arima Kinen.
 He was retired from racing at the end of December.
 Sumii commented on the colt's retirement by saying that "I feel I should apologise to him because I couldn't get him back to his best but at least I am happy that I can send him to the stud without any further accidents".
 Victoire Pisa was named Japanese Champion Older Male for 2011.

+Racing form

+The following racing form is based on information available on JBIS, Netkeiba and Racingpost.